JSMarsh813/Reference/projects/ppt/ppt.md

 ---

-Finished my component with the rank titles!
+I finished my component with the rank titles!

 If they have more points than 40, then it defaults to the "A good Pupper title".

-I was confused for a hot sec until I remember to do Math.floor! (so 1.2 ect becomes 1) All those codewars memories are flooding back to me
+I was confused for a hot sec until I remember to do Math.floor! (so 1.2 becomes 1, ect) All those codewars memories are flooding back to me

 ```
 import React from 'react'